khalil-research/PyEPO/docs/source/content/examples/function.rst

 Perturbed Fenchel-Young loss (PYFL)
 ===================================

-Perturbed Fenchel-Young loss (PYFL) function [#f3]_ uses Monte-Carlo samples to estimate solutions as PO, and the Fenchel-Young loss allows to directly optimize a loss between the features and solutions with less computation.
+Perturbed Fenchel-Young loss (PYFL) function [#f3]_ uses Monte-Carlo samples to estimate solutions as DPO, and the Fenchel-Young loss allows to directly optimize a loss between the features and solutions with less computation.

 .. autoclass:: pyepo.func.perturbedFenchelYoung